Balcarras

 GCSE

 We follow the AQA syllabus and all students do English and English Literature.
-The texts that we study are Blood Brothers, A Christmas Carol, Macbeth and the Power and Conflict anthology poems.
+The texts that we study are An Inspector Calls, A Christmas Carol, Macbeth and the Power and Conflict anthology poems.
 We try to teach the language units thematically and to integrate descriptive, narrative and the unseen fiction and non-fiction tasks alongside our study of the literature texts.
 Students are reset at the start of Year 10 according to a broader whole school banding policy with maths and science, but which again follows the basic upper/middle/lower pattern.

 A Level